anancap/cryptocurrencies/README.md

 4\.
 The value of money depended on the supply and demand of the money itself, as with anything else in a market.

 5\.
-In some cases, banks or governments issued paper money that was convertible to the underlying money.
+Banks or governments issued paper money that was convertible to the underlying money.
 Someone could go to the issuer and exchange a paper money note for an equivalent amount of gold, for example.
 Thus, paper money substituted for the underlying money.
+At some point, governments broke this convertibility.
+They started simply printing money by decree or "by fiat" (from Latin: "let it be done").
+Governments created laws (legal tender laws) requiring the use of such money for payments, taxes, etc.

 6\.
 Digital money is similar to paper money except even easier to create.